github/docs/content/rest/reference/apps.md

 miniTocMaxHeadingLevel: 3
 ---

-The GitHub Apps API enables you to get high-level information about a GitHub App as well as specific information about installations of the app.
-To learn more about GitHub Apps, see "[Authenticating as a GitHub App](/apps/building-github-apps/authenticating-with-github-apps/#authenticating-as-a-github-app)."

 {% data reusables.apps.general-apps-restrictions %}

 This page lists endpoints that you can access while authenticated as a GitHub App.
 See "[Authenticating as a GitHub App](/apps/building-github-apps/authenticating-with-github-apps/#authenticating-as-a-github-app)" to learn more.